Kaolin Township, Iron County, Missouri

 Kaolin Township is an inactive township in Iron County, in the U.S. state of Missouri.

 Kaolin Township was established in 1857, and named for deposits of kaolin within its borders.

+Geography

+Streams that rise in the township include the Big River, Janes Creek, and Panther Branch.
+Kaolin Creek rises one-half mile north of the township.

+Peter Cave Hollow is located in the central region of the township.